neelsmith/ag-morph/README.md

 The directory `testforms` contains word lists that can be used to test the parser built from the data in `allen-greenough`.

+## Compiling a parser

+The `scripts` directory contains a Scala script that will compile a parser from this data set.

+1. Start an sbt console:     `sbt console`
+2. Load the script:  `:load scripts/compile.sc`
+3. Use the `compile()` function to compile `parsers/latin.a`

 ## Status

 Initial work in progress: no published releases yet.